IthacaThings/meta-ttni/README.md

 The Conduit AP system comes with a minimial configuration that does not have packages installed needed to run TTN and Ansible.
-These are added by default so they do not need to be installed.
+These are added by default so they do not need to be manually installed.

 ## Adding useful tools